qianzach/sef_deDist/README.md

 In this section, we overview the formatted data objects used in our simulations and real data analysis that are found on [Zenodo](https://zenodo.org/records/17402494?preview=1&token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjM0MzNkNDE1LWY4ZTctNDVhYi1hODk5LWJmNzhjNzg4MDUxNyIsImRhdGEiOnt9LCJyYW5kb20iOiI1OTVhOGVjZTBkYmZkZjBjMDA2ZTY4ZTBmNmVjN2Q3NiJ9.ONISAR5Zgx5GZ0odRZKmfSKmKTzBUTRyZ250S-hCc18EzXopSVeq12rdOqvJt_VgHZaHObG8x909Sya_aV9CVQ).
 `CELLTYPE` can be exchanged for the specific cell types used in our analysis.

-*Note on enrichment results: Gene mapping database of `clusterProfiler` and `org.Hs.eg.db` has been updated to `v.4.16.0` and `v.3.21` for `R.4.5.1`.
-Original analysis was under `R 4.3.1` using < `v.4.10` and < `v.3.19`, respectively.
-As a result, a few of the pathways of interest may have more general or specific distinctions of our original pathways.
-This includes two pathways: cytokine production in monocytes and regulation of protein complex assembly in CD4+ T-cells.
-Despite this, our results retain consistency in interpretation.*

 | Object Name | Format     | Description |
 |---------------|----------|------------|